Operation Shark

-Operation Shark was a counter-terrorism operation conducted by the military and police forces of British Mandatory Palestine in response to the King David Hotel bombing.
-Conducted through a series of house to house searches, the operation was intended to deprive the Irgun organization of manpower, hideouts, and weaponry.
+Operation Shark was a counter-terrorism operation conducted by the British Army and Palestine Police Force in Tel Aviv, then part of Mandatory Palestine, in response to the King David Hotel bombing.
+Conducted through a series of house to house searches, the operation was intended to deprive the Irgun of manpower, hideouts, and weaponry.

 The 22 July bombing of the King David Hotel was the direct cause of Operation Shark.

 Background

 By 1946 the situation in Palestine had grown increasingly unstable.
 In response to an increase in insurgent activity, the Mandatory Palestine garrison and police force launched Operation Agatha on 29 June 1946.
 Checkpoints were set up, trains were flagged down, and workers were escorted home.
 Special licenses were issued to operators of emergency vehicles.
 Curfews were imposed and people found in violation of them were detained, with some being imprisoned.
 The operation uncovered large stockpiles of illicit weapons.
 In one instance, the entire male population of the town of Yagur was arrested after 300 rifles and 400,000 bullets were discovered in the kibbutz.
 While the operation was seen as a success by the Mandate, it created a great deal of public unrest and was labeled "Black Saturday" by the general population.

-In response to Operation Agatha, the Irgun planted a bomb in the basement of the King David Hotel in Jerusalem, were the Mandate government ran an office.
+In response to Operation Agatha, the Irgun planted a bomb in the basement of the King David Hotel in Jerusalem, where the Mandate government ran an office.
 The bomb detonated on 22 July 1946, heavily damaging the building and killing 91 people.
 The attack triggered worldwide outrage and spurred calls for a crackdown in Palestine.

+In the immediate aftermath of the attack, a dawn to dusk curfew was imposed on the Jewish neighborhoods of Jerusalem, which was to last 16 days until 7 August.
+Chief of the Imperial General Staff Bernard Montgomery, with the support of Foreign Secretary Ernest Bevin, pressed for widespread arms searches of Jewish settlements to disarm the Yishuv.
+On 23 July, the British cabinet met to discuss a response to the bombing.
+Prime Minister Clement Attlee argued against an arms search operation on the grounds that it would further alienate the Yishuv, reverse the effects of Operation Agatha in strengthening moderate leaders within the Yishuv, and complicate negotiations that Britain was undertaking with the United States regarding Palestine's future.
+The negotiations in question resulted in the publication of the Morrison–Grady Plan on 31 July, which proposed the division of Palestine into autonomous Jewish and Arab provinces under British oversight.
+The cabinet decided to publish a white paper titled Statement of Information Relating to Acts of Violence, presenting evidence gathered by British intelligence that the Haganah had cooperated with the Irgun and Lehi in the insurgency and that the Jewish Agency's political leadership was involved.